 Free tool.
 Tell us what you did in plain language; get a STAR-shaped bullet back in 5 seconds.

-For most students writing internship and entry-level resumes, STAR is the default.
-XYZ is worth using on engineering bullets where the metric is the headline.
-CAR is rarely needed at the entry level.
+For most students writing internship and entry-level resumes, STAR is the default and XYZ is the upgrade you reach for when the metric is the headline (engineering, sales, growth).
+CAR is rarely needed at the entry level; it shines for senior consulting/management resumes where "we faced X impossible constraint" is the story.

 The four most common STAR mistakes